Actor Juhi Chawla moves Delhi HC against rollout of 5G networks, cites health hazards

 “The State, on the principle that ‘prevention’ is better than ‘cure’, has an ongoing 24x7x365 duty to ensure the safety and health of its citizens, both the living as well as those yet to be born, which duty would extend to ensuring that products of a hazardous nature – or even a potentially hazardous nature – are not permitted to come into the economic mainstream till they are certified safe by the State, both for existing as well as future generations,” the petition stated.

-Chawla added that if 5G technology is rolled out, no human being, animal, bird or plant will be able to avoid exposure to radiation 10 to 100 times higher than the existing levels, according to PTI.
+Chawla claimed that if 5G technology is rolled out, no human being, animal, bird or plant will be able to avoid exposure to radiation 10 to 100 times higher than the existing levels, according to PTI.

-She also said that 5G technology threated to provoke “serious, irreversible effects on humans and permanent damage to all of the Earth’s ecosystems”.
+She also claimed that 5G technology threated to provoke “serious, irreversible effects on humans and permanent damage to all of the Earth’s ecosystems”.

 The actor told the court that in 2019, Belgium’s capital Brussels had halted the rollout of 5G services in view of the health risks that it posed, according to Bar and Bench.